 7. You Will Be Very Rich Without Doing Much and Will Travel The World For Free

 LOL.
 I was once there before I began as a blogger.
 I used to see the glamorous lives lived by bloggers and would admire their “traveling around the world” lifestyles.
 What I didn’t know was that most bloggers portray a certain lifestyle on social media to keep up appearances but in real life, they don’t actually live such glamorous lives.
 I didn’t know that most of them use 9-5 job salaries to travel the world a number of times until they build an audience big enough to attract brand sponsorships.

 You need to work very hard to be successful as a blogger and quit your job to earn a full-time income from it.
 There’s a lot of patience required when you first start and results are not looking like those of successful bloggers you’ve been looking up to.
 And the money only starts rolling in much later.

 8. The Coolest Design Will Get You More Visitors

 Blogs with cool designs may look better visually, but this happens to be of no effect in getting it out there, while simple designs with easier navigation are more preferable for readers.

-This doesn’t mean that your design has to be poor, old fashioned, or hard to navigate.
-You should just not waste much of your time trying to impress your audience from your designs or by using those neon colour designs, but just keep the looks simple and easier for your audience to read as well as to scroll to other posts on the blog.
+This doesn’t mean that your design has to be poor, old-fashioned, or hard to navigate.
+You should just not waste much of your time trying to impress your audience from your designs or by using those neon color designs, but just keep the looks simple and easier for your audience to read as well as to scroll to other posts on the blog.

 9. It is Preferable To Start Blogging out of a Free Domain, Instead of Purchasing One